SinanSalman/docx2bb/README.md

 **docx2bb** is provided with no warranties, use it if you find it useful. **docx2bb** is designed to keep your \*.docx document unchanged, but the author assumes no liabilities from use of this tool, including if it eats your exam ;).

 ## Copyright ##
-2016-2017 Sinan Salman, PhD
+2016-2019 Sinan Salman, PhD

 ## Version and History ##
+*   Feb 24th, 2019	0.21	changed shebang to #!/usr/bin/env python to use python in $PATH
-*   Sep 28th, 2017	0.20	Initial web interface release and move to github
+*   Sep 28th, 2017	0.20	initial web interface release and move to github
 *   Sep 20th, 2017  0.17    fixed bug with single answer FIB identified as ESS
 *   Mar 07th, 2017	0.16	added tabs and ... to the list of replaced characters
 *   Feb 13th, 2017	0.15	fixed Q beg/end bug
 *   Nov 29th, 2016	0.14	fixed minor py2.7 file open compatibility issue (JSON).
 Cleanup in prep for pyinstall packaging